Graco Evo Mini : Review

 Even with the seat fully reclined there is adequate access to the basket.

 The rain-cover for the Graco Evo Mini is easy to fit and fits perfectly.
-The only slight niggle i have about the rain-cover is to clip it by the front wheel you actually have to wrap your hands round the wheel for 1 clip to meet the other but other than this its a good rain-cover.
+The only slight niggle I have about the rain-cover is to clip it by the front wheel you actually have to wrap your hands around the wheel for 1 clip to meet the other but other than this its a good rain-cover.

 To fold the Graco Evo Mini pushchair and lock it without unfolding itself.
 The seat needs to be fully reclined.
 Then sliding the clip across and pushing the grey button the pushchair can be folded.